 Curious to know how this designer would approach decorating a small space?
 Here are six small room décor ideas we learned from the master.
 Keep reading to find out her simple tips for transforming any room.

 "The worst thing you can do is overcrowd a small room with too much furniture," Macdonald says.
 So, you'll want to be sure you pick furniture that really gets the job done and doesn't simply take up space.
 For example, Macdonald doesn't recommend placing a sectional sofa in a small living room.
-Instead, she suggests getting as a big a sofa as the room can handle and then adding additional seating from there.
+Instead, she suggests getting as big a sofa as the room can handle and then adding additional seating from there.

-If you're looking for a quick fix in a small space, start by assessing your current furniture and determine whether or not you need all it.
+If you're looking for a quick fix in a small space, start by assessing your current furniture and determine whether or not you need all of it.
 From there, you can toss underutilized pieces and swap in more space-efficient ones.
 Macdonald recommends being savvy with extra seating options by sourcing poufs that can fit undeath a coffee table so they'll be hidden away when not in use.
 "Low bookcases can also be used as extra seating with a cute seat cushion added on top—this would look great under a window," she adds.

 Spruce up the Décor

 Although adding more décor elements into a small room may seem counterintuitive, Macdonald explains that certain pieces can work to open up any tiny space and even make it appear larger.
 Her top three small room décor ideas include the use of mirrors, art, and shelving.
 "Mirrors bounce light, so use these as much as possible as it will make the space feel bigger," she says.
 When it comes to art, the designer would opt for a full floor to ceiling wall of art to make a room feel taller.

 Finally, strategically placed shelves are the perfect way to store more décor elements without crowding a space.
 "Add a small shelf at a high level that can be used for books and box storage as well as being styled out cute with vases and plants," she suggests.